berlin-ab/github-tracker-cli/README.md

 A tool to help link issues and stories between Github and Pivotal Tracker.

+Commands:

+`missing-stories`:

-* Look through all Pivotal Tracker stories and find ones marked with a 'github-issue' label and with a title starting with "[Github Issue #123] Some title".
+Look through all Pivotal Tracker stories and find ones marked with a 'github-issue' label (by default) and with a title starting with "[Github Issue #123] Some title".
 If there are open issues that do not have a corresponding story, display a url to the issue so that a story can be created for the issue.

 ## Installation